kexiZeroing/kexiZeroing.github.io/src/posts/server-sent-events-with-examples.md

 ## Server-side streams
 What if one wanted to build a server which responded with a message every second?
 This can be achieved by combining `ReadableStream` with `setInterval`.
 Additionally, by setting the content-type to `text/event-stream` and prefixing each message with `"data: "`, Server-Sent Events make for easy processing using the EventSource API.

 > Streaming is the action of rendering data on the client progressively while it's still being generated on the server.
 As data arrives in chunks, it can be processed without waiting for the entire payload.
 This can significantly enhance the perceived performance of large data loads or slow network connections.
+Streaming is the basis for HTML5 server-sent events.

 ```js
 import { serve } from "https://deno.land/std@0.140.0/http/server.ts";